-The JSON policy decision point (PDP) API provides an HTTP REST API for attribute-based access control based on policies configured in the PingAuthorize Server Policy Decision Service.
+The JavaScript Object Notation (JSON) policy decision point (PDP) application programming interface (API) provides an HTTP REST API for attribute-based access control based on policies configured in the PingAuthorize Server Policy Decision Service.

-The JSON PDP API is implemented with an individual decision request and a batch request endpoint that consuming application servers can access using POST requests to the /governance-engine or /governance-engine/batch endpoints, respectively.
+The JSON PDP API is implemented with an individual decision request endpoint, an individual query decision request endpoint, and a batch request endpoint that consuming application servers can access using POST requests to the /governance-engine, / governance-engine/query, or /governance-engine/batch paths, respectively.
+You can find more information about the /query endpoint in Policy queries.